Easy Dulce de Leche Recipe

 I love cinco de Mayo!
 Any excuse to get out in the sunshine, drink margaritas, and eat fabulous Mexican dishes like guacamole and churros is ok with me!

-And one of the most iconic Mexican sweets would have to be dulce de leche.
+One of the most iconic Mexican sweets would have to be dulce de leche.
 I’m so happy to be bringing you this easy recipe today!
-It is so simple to make and it tastes amazing!
+It is so simple to make and it tastes fantastic!

 This may be the easiest recipe on this site.
 It only has one ingredient!
 Doesn’t get much simpler than that, right??